croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/old/modulesAndPackages-old.md

 is support for creating a list of message codes used when resolving localized messages from resource bundles.
 Finally, `klokwrk-lib-hibernate` deals with some peculiarities of the internal workings of [Hibernate ORM](https://hibernate.org/orm/).

-In the group of language extensions, we have a `klokwrk-lang-groovy` module.
+In the group of language extensions, we have a `klokwrk-lib-xlang-groovy-base` module.
 It contains some general-purpose constants, utility methods for convenient fetching of object's properties, and some infrastructure helping with relaxing requirements of Groovy map constructor.
 The last two features can help create immutable objects and support simple mapping of data from one object into another.
 Quite often, this is more than enough for data mapping purposes without requiring any additional library.

 ## Basic package organization principles
 In the domain of separating **applications into packages**, several strategies are often mentioned.
 In most cases, we can hear about "packaging by layers" and "packaging by features" where